iris-hep/integration-challenge/atlas/README.md

 ### Register the pixi env as a Jupyter kernel:

-To register the pixi env as a local kernel to be selected from the notebook (top-rigth corner)
+To register the pixi env as a local kernel to be selected from the notebook (top-right corner)

 ```bash
 pixi run python -m ipykernel install --user \